microsoft/VisualStudio2017Launch_KeynoteDemos/Redgate and Visual Studio 2017/readme.md

 ### Task 2: Create private build and release agent for VSTS in Azure

 This demo works best if you create your own private VSTS build and release agent.
 The following steps describe how to create and configure your private agent in an azure VM.
+In order for the automated unit testing to work, you will also need to install VS2015.

 1. Browse to your azure portal and select Virtual machines